sci-oer/oo-course-wiki/testing/unitTesting.md

 A similar segment of code would be written for each test case and the overall test harness would need to have some mechanism for counting and reporting on successes and failures.

-This test harness code would be run every time a change is made to the `stripVowels` method to ensure that the change hasn't broken previously working functionality.
+This testing code would be run every time a change is made to the `stripVowels` method to ensure that the change hasn't broken previously working functionality.

 Fortunately, most programming languages have testing frameworks, like [Junit](/tools/junit),  that provide all of the functionality for counting and reporting on tests.
-The programmer still needs to identify the test cases and the correct output but much of the work of building a test harness is provided with the framework.
+The programmer still needs to identify the test cases and the correct output but much of the work of building tests is provided with the framework.

 ### Unit tests with Junit